 The project may involve activities that lead to land acquisition, restrictions on land use, or both, depending on the nature of the subprojects, particularly those related to infrastructure development, facility restoration, or the expansion of health services across South Sudan's 10 states and three administrative areas.
 While the majority of the HSTP's interventions aim to enhance the health system's capacity without significant physical infrastructure development, certain project components or emergencies could potentially trigger land-related impacts.
+There might be potential risks related to land acquisition, restriction of access to land resources due to rehabilitation/construction of existing/new health facilities or infrastructure that will be implemented potentially within existing footprints/premises of the project implementing entities.
+The anticipated land acquisition impacts will be minor or not significant.

-Component 4\Contingent Emergency Response Component (CERC)
+Component 4_Contingent Emergency Response Component (CERC)

 The objective of this subcomponent is to improve the country's response capacity in the event of an emergency, following the procedures governed by Paragraph 12 of World Bank Investment Project Financing (IPF) Policy (O.P 10).
 The actual activities and their potential implications on environment and social safeguards will depend on the nature of the emergency and response.
+If CERC would be activated, emergency response may also need constructing of temporary health facilities and rapid infrastructures within the existing premises.
+Therefore, there will be limited impacts related to land acquisition, restriction of access, and involuntary resettlement.